 A request may be made to review the duties assigned to and performed by an employee AFTER the incumbent has been performing the duties for at least six (6) months.

 A job audit request form is submitted to the Office of Human Resources by the employee, supervisor, department head, or other designee.
-An updated job description (with percentage times assigned to duties) should be prepared and ready to be presented to HR upon request.
+An updated job description (with percentage of time assigned to duties) should be prepared and ready to be presented to HR upon request.

-HR will then conduct a job analysis, comparing this position with other similar positions on campus as well as the civil service system class specifications.
+HR will then conduct a job analysis, comparing this position with other similar positions on campus as well as the general labor market.
 It is important to remember that this process is relative and is based on job duties, the level of responsibility, and skill.
 A determination will be made as to which classification is most suitable for the position.

 An employee has a right to appeal the job audit determination.
 If an employee doesn’t agree with the desk audit results, the employee may appeal the decision to the Director of Human Resources in writing within 20 working days.

-A second appeal to the State Universities Civil Service System is also available if a satisfactory determination is not reached at the campus level.
+Civil Service employees have the right to a second appeal to the State Universities Civil Service System if a satisfactory determination is not reached at the campus level.
 The employee may appeal the decision in writing to the Executive Director, State Universities Civil Service System, 1717 Philo Road, Suite 24, Urbana, IL 61802.

 - The audit is conducted based on the job duties and responsibilities and not how they are performed.